 Eating grass is not harmful to dogs.
-Except if your dog grazes in a lawn that has been treated with pesticides, herbicides, or fertilizers.
+Except if your dog grazes on a lawn that has been treated with pesticides, herbicides, or fertilizers.
 These chemicals can be toxic to your dog if ingested.
-There are also some varieties of garden plants that could be poisonous to dogs.
+Some varieties of garden plants could be poisonous to dogs.
 Only let your dog eat grass in lawns that you are certain haven’t been treated with chemicals.
 For more information check the ASPCA’s Animal Poison Control Center website.

 If you want to find the best pet insurance for your dachshund, click here